cloudera/cloudera-playbook/README.md

 $ export CM_DEBUG=False
 ```

-Note: it is recommended to add these environment variables to the startup file of your shell, for example: $HOME/.bashrc
+Note: We recommend adding these environment variables to the startup file of your shell, for example: $HOME/.bashrc

 **Step 2**: Installation of the git package: